How do I make an immigration appeal against a visa decision?

 - Refusal to deport someone who is already in the UK.

 How do I appeal for an extension, switching and settlement applications?

 If the UK Border Agency makes a decision that affects your ability to remain in the UK, you might be able to appeal to the First-tier Tribunal (Asylum and Immigration Chamber) of HM Courts and Tribunals Service.
 In some cases, you can appeal from inside the UK.
 In other cases, you will need to leave the UK before you can appeal.

 When UKBA sends you a letter (called a ‘notice’) telling you their decision on your application, this will say whether and where you can appeal.
 If you can appeal, the notice will also tell you how to appeal, and give you details of organizations that may be able to help.

 For more information about appeals, see the Ministry of Justice website.
 In most cases, you must pay a fee when you make an immigration appeal.
 To find out what the fee is and when it needs to be paid, see the guidance accompanying your notice of the decision or the Ministry of Justice website.

 If you have paid a fee for your immigration appeal and are successful the Tribunal may make a fee award against the UK Border Agency up to the amount of the application fee that you paid; either 80.00 for a determination on the papers or 140.00 for an oral hearing.

 Fee award payments are credited to the bank account or credit card that the payment was made from.
 If your account is no longer in use UKBA will contact you for alternative bank account details.
 You will need to give them this information as soon possible to avoid a delay in payment.

-Making an immigration appeal
+Making an immigration appeal from outside the UK